cctv camera

 Network Switch

 A device that connects multiple IP cameras and network devices.
+PoE switches provide both data connectivity and electrical power to cameras over a single cable.

 Noise

-O – CCTV Terms Beginning With O
+O — CCTV Terms

 ONVIF